mbaumer/us_hep_funding/docs/_states/MD.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  381  NSF MPS grants, totalling  $79,314,596.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+381 NSF MPS grants, totalling $79,314,596.00

                                             Amount ($)
 Institution
 UNIVERSITY OF MARYLAND                        43645944